-LEVEL 3
+Level 3

 Financial instruments at Level 3 are those where at least one input that could have a significant effect on the instrument's valuation is not based on observable market data.
-Such instruments include unquoted property funds, which are valued using various valuation techniques that require significant judgement in determining appropriate assumptions.
+Such instruments include unquoted property funds, private equity, infrastructure and private credit, which are valued using various valuation techniques that require significant judgement in determining appropriate assumptions.

-The following tables provide analyses of the financial assets and liabilities of the Fund as at 31 March 2020 and 31 March 2019, grouped into Levels 1, 2 and 3, based on the level at which the fair value is observable.
-The tables also include assets and liabilities held at amortised cost in order to balance to the totals shown in the Net Asset Statement.
+The following tables provide analyses of the financial assets and liabilities of the Fund as at 31 March 2022 and 31 March 2021, grouped into Levels 1, 2 and 3, based on the level at which the fair value is observable: